Magical place!

 Francois Mitjavile waits until very late with the harvest; the grapes must be perfectly ripe, resulting in raisin-like lusciousness (Tertre Roteboeuf's trademark).
 Therefore, he risks his grapes being destroyed if bad weather comes.
 Until now, the Gods of temperature have been quite nice to him; several of Francois Mitjavile's vintages could easily have been labeled "vendange tardive".

-This very late harvest, combined with long alcoholic fermentation and extraction at 35°C, should result in powerful, sappy, well-structured wine with much fruit sweetness and meatiness, where fruit and tannin make an extremely harmonious "marriage".
+This very late harvest, combined with long alcoholic fermentation and extraction at 35°C, should result in a powerful, sappy, well-structured wine with much fruit sweetness and meatiness, where fruit and tannin make an extremely harmonious "marriage".
 Fermentation at 35°C is associated with a significant risk of the whole thing turning to acetic acid.
 Still, Francois Mitjavile says that "his" yeast cells can easily cope with such a high fermentation temperature.
-Another thing that is also characteristic of his winemaking is the low yield per hectare – max.
+Another characteristic of his winemaking is the low yield per hectare – max.
 36 hl.

 He will very much have the personality and character of soil conditions in his wine, even if this costs him some complexity, but he doesn't want to keep the same style in every vintage at any price.
 "Let us see what soil and weather have cooked together this year and get the best possible out of it.
 The miracle comes first of all from Mother Nature, he says.